jerrytli/ROS_production_review/README.md

 -----------------------

 #### Purpose: The scripts in this repository are for processing and ploting scores of similarity for NADPH oxidase homologs.
 See below or for more details, check out this markdown file [here](process_files.md).
+Also, package versions can be found in the session_info.txt file.

 ### Part 1: Calculate similarity across full-length NADPH oxidase homologs, the N-terminus, and the C-terminus